PacktPublishing/Modern-Time-Series-Forecasting-with-Python/README.md

 # Blocks vs RAM

+Number of blocks to select from the dataset is dependent on how much RAM you have in your machine.
+Although, these are not rules, but rough guidelines on how much blocks to choose based on your RAM is given below.
+If you still face problems, please experiment with lowering the number of blocks to make it work better for you.

 * 1 or <1 Block for 4GB RAM
 * 1 or 2 Blocks for 8GB RAM
 * 3 Blocks for 16GB RAM